 “In medical terms, stress is the physiological response to a perceived threat,” said Dr. Henry Odunlami, Founder and CEO of GenPsych, PC.
 “Fear and anxiety are normal and essential feelings in life.
 Unfortunately, for some people, these responses take on a life of their own and start to disrupt everyday situations.
 Stress has evolved into a chronic condition with lasting health effects and the ability to weaken the immune system.”

-- Workout.
+- Work out and stay hydrated.
 Physical activity and high water intake will keep you feeling renewed and stress free.

 - Crack open a book.
 Just six minutes of reading is enough to help you de-stress, the Telegraph reported.
 The study suggested that reading was linked with a slower heart rate and muscle relaxation.

 - Know when it’s time to see a professional.
 If your stress is becoming or has become chronic, you may pose a danger to yourself or others without even realizing it.
-Trained professionals in stress management will be able to help pinpoint the cause of your stress as well as provide insight into how you should deal with it.
-GenPsych’s staff of counselors and health professionals offer both individual and group counseling that can help you develop and strengthen your stress management skills (www.GenPsych.com).
+Trained professionals in stress management will be able to help pinpoint the cause of your stress and provide insight into how you should deal with it.
+GenPsych’s staff of counselors and health professionals offer both individual and group counseling that can help you develop and strengthen your stress management skills.
 It’s time to seek professional help if you experience the following:

 - Loss of concentration very quickly